2021 office E/M changes

 An "established" patient is one who has received professional services from the physician/qualified health care professional or another physician/qualified health care professional of the same specialty and subspecialty who belongs to the same group practice, within the past three years.

-Currently, under the CMS enrollment process, NPPs do not have a designate sub-specialty.
-An NPP can only designate their primary licensure, e.g. Nurse Practitioner, Physician Assistant, Certified Nurse Midwife, etc.
+Currently, under the CMS enrollment process, NPPs cannot designate a sub-specialty.
+An NPP can only designate their primary licensure, e.g., nurse practitioner, physician assistant, certified nurse midwife, etc.

 2. We are seeing denials for our physician’s new patient visits indicating the patient was seen by our group in the last three years.
 Why is this occurring?
 What can we do about it?

-In multispecialty groups, when a NPP sees the patient this may cause your new patient visit to deny for a physician.
+In multispecialty groups, when an NPP sees the patient, this may cause your new patient visit to deny for a physician.
 If you can provide documentation that shows the NPP and physician are trained in different specialties, request a redetermination of the claim with the documentation.

 A new patient is a patient who has not received any professional services, i.e., E/M service or other face-to-face service (e.g., surgical procedure) from the physician or physician group practice (same physician specialty) within the previous 3 years.

-Currently, under the CMS enrollment process, NPPs do not have a designate sub-specialty.
-An NPP can only designate their primary licensure, e.g. Nurse Practitioner, Physician Assistant, Certified Nurse Midwife, etc.
+Currently, under the CMS enrollment process, NPPs cannot designate a sub-specialty.
+An NPP can only designate their primary licensure, e.g., nurse practitioner, physician assistant, certified nurse midwife, etc.